5 Common Signs of Damaged Hair

 1. Dry or Brittle Hair

 If your hair constantly feels dry, damage to the cuticle layer may be to blame.
 When the hair’s cuticle layer is damaged, moisture can more easily escape, leading to a brittle or straw-like hair texture.
-Plus, if you do then try to provide your hair with moisture, hair can’t retain it as well — creating a cycle of dryness.
-Another way to tell if this is happening: Your hair tends to dry extremely quickly after getting wet.
+Plus, if you try providing your dry hair with moisture, hair can’t retain it as well — creating a cycle of dryness.
+Another way to tell if this is happening: Your wet hair dries really quickly.

 2. Hair Feels Thick at the Root and Thin at the Ends